Retiring to Austria and upgrading your lifestyle

-You pay for prescriptions, of course, currently 5.25 Euros (2014).
+You pay for prescriptions, of course, currently at the nominal price of 4.45 Euros (2017).
 However you do not get free prescriptions for life for chronic complaints, you just get the medicines at a subsidised rate.

 Under the Austrian health scheme they prefer to try and keep you well.
 Therefore, you receive a full annual medical - comparable to a BUPA medical - completely free.
 This is designed to detect possible problems early.
 Hospitals are spotlessly clean, well equipped and even very small hospitals have MRI scanners, full physio facilities and a whole lot more.

 As in many countries the state only pays for very basic care.
 A simple filling is covered but crowns and more complex treatment are usually payable.
 Remember that each Bundesland of Austria has a slightly different health system and some provinces pay for more treatment than others.
 We find that the Steiermark is quite generous.
 That said, there are plenty of dentists and getting an appointment is no problem.
 Remember though that Austria shares a border with Hungary so all you need do is drive over the border and get first class treatment at a much lower price.
 This applies especially to bridges and crowns.